statix-php/laravel-form-actions/README.md

 }
 ```

-Now that we have our action created, we can start fleshing it out.
-Let's show how we could use our action to create a new `User`.
+Once the action is created, you can start building it out.
+Let's demonstrate how to use an action to create a new `User`.

 ```php
 <?php